Ria Brodell: The Distant Lands

 The Distant Lands is a series of sculptures, paintings and drawings made by artist Ria Brodell from 2004 to 2008.
 Brodell was able to create unique works of art with eccentric creatures in peculiar settings.
 Through the act of observation, they created their drawings to depict the characteristics of the creatures they discovered, in addition to the perceived creatures' behaviors.
 Brodell was interviewed by Ellen Caldwell in 2018, where Brodell shared that their interest for this series (along with their other series Kingdom Animalia) was a basic interest of "animals and conservation".
 Brodell states they are the only explorer of these boundless locations; therefore, their artwork is their execution of their experiences from observing the creatures that solely inhabit the uncolonized lands.
 The collection of creatures includes Wormbunnies (social communal animals), the Whale and his friend submarine (go on adventures), the birdmen (manipulative), the Sodmonsters and the Clumps (unappeasable and temperamental).

 Honors and awards

 Brodell is a recipient of an Artadia Award, a Massachusetts Cultural Council Artist Fellowship and an SMFA Traveling Fellowship.

-Butch Heroes is a finalist in LGBTQ Non-Fiction for a Lambda Literary Award.
+Butch Heroes was a finalist for the 2019 Lambda Literary Award in LGBTQ Non-Fiction.